-Verizon reveals Samsung Galaxy Camera update details, also begins pushing HTC DROID DNA updateAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reveals Samsung Galaxy Camera update details, also begins pushing HTC DROID DNA updateAlex Wagner - Editorial Director of News and Content

 Remember that mysterious Samsung Galaxy Camera update that Verizon began pushing over the weekend?
 All of the questions surrounding it have been solved today, as Verizon has posted its official support documents that reveal exactly what's inside the GC120VRAMC4 update.
 Packed inside the 179.8MB bundle of new software are new Help and S Memo apps as well as new Remote Viewfinder app that, when used with a compatible Galaxy S, Galaxy Tab or iPhone model, will allow users to control the Galaxy Camera using a Wi-Fi connection.
 Also included are new Dawn, Party Indoor, Snow and Food Smart Modes.

 While the changelog for this new Galaxy Camera update may not be the largest we've ever seen, the handful of improvements that are included make this update look like one that most users will be interested in.
 After all, who wouldn't like to at least try out the Remote Viewfinder app that allows owners to control their Galaxy Camera with their smartphone?
 If you've got a Verizon-branded Galaxy Camera haven't yet received this VRAMC4 update, you can check for it manually by heading into Settings > About device > System updates.